-Whatever benefits we agree upon should be the same for state, city and county emergency dispatchers.
-MSRS would administer the plan for state emergency dispatchers and PERA would administer city and county pensions.
+Whatever benefits we agree upon should be the same for state, city and county 911 operators.
+MSRS would administer the plan for state 911 operators and PERA would administer city and county pensions.

 VI.
 IDENTIFYING JOB CLASSIFICATIONS IMPACTED BY THE STUDY